JonathanJohns/TaskManager/readme.md

 <h1>Getting Started With TaskManager</h1>
-TaskManager is a open source too that allows individuals to manage their internal and external tasks.
+TaskManager is a open source tool that allows individuals to manage their internal and external tasks.

 <h2>How to Install TaskManager </h2>
 TaskManager is built on top of a PHP Framework called LARAVEL.